-The Schaeffler Group’s strategic human resources activities are based on the HR strategy, which was redefined in 2016, and the related Roadmap 2020 with a set of initiatives for Human Resources (HR) that are designed to work in concert.
+The Schaeffler Group’s strategic human resources activities are based on the HR strategy and the related Roadmap 2020 with a set of strategic initiatives of Human Resources (HR).

 - Talent management

 - Training & learning

 The company has created specific initiatives and projects for each of these pillars.
 These projects reflect the demands of demographic change, diversity, and digitalization by assessing and appropriately taking into account their current and future impact.
 Underlying the Schaeffler Group’s human resources activities is an HR operating model including strong HR governance and a strong HR organizational structure as well as a solid and efficient process and systems landscape.

 HR’s employer branding & recruiting activities strengthen Schaeffler’s perception as an attractive employer with the aim of contacting the best talents worldwide and recruiting them for the company.

 The human resources strategy is driven by the commitment to making employment with the Schaeffler Group fit for the future – for external candidates as much as for employees that have been with the company for many years.
 Effectively positioning the company as an attractive employer worldwide is fundamental to continuing to successfully compete for the brightest talents in the future.
 The Schaeffler Group ranked highly in recognized employer rankings in 2018.
 Research institution “trendence” listed the company as one of the five most popular employers among young professionals in the automotive supplier sector and among the 30 employers most attractive to engineering students in Germany in 2018.
 Placing 23rd in the Universum employer ranking, the company ranked among the top 30 employers for engineers in Germany for the first time in 2018.
 The group was also successful internationally.
 In China, the Schaeffler Group was again named “Top Employer China 2018” by the Top Employers Institute.